 JSON Schema Validation

-JSON Schema provides a standard way to define and validate API contracts:
+JSON Schema provides a standard way to define and validate API contracts.
+According to the JSON Schema specification, draft 2020-12 is the current recommended version for new projects:

 // user-schema.json